jessedesimone/fmriconnmap/README.md

 # fmriconnmap
 - This package has two primary functions:
+### Function 1
-    - Create individual subject-level functional connectivity maps/masks for a specified list of ROI coordinate centers
+- Create individual subject-level functional connectivity z-score maps/masks for a specified list of ROI coordinate centers
+- These files can later be used for second-level group analyses on the associated parameter statistic maps
+## Function 2
-    - Create group-level functional connectivity maps/masks using subject-level input files
+- Create group functional connectivity maps/masks using the average of the z-score individual subject-level z-score maps
-- Output files can be used for visual purposes (i.e., visualizing an ROI-based functional network) or statistical purposes (i.e., restricting statistical tests to a masked region)
+- This can be used for visual purposes or statistical purposes (i.e., restricting statistical tests to a masked region wher you are most likely to find effects)
+- This feature creates an uncorrected map/mask thresholded at 0.01 and uses 3dClustSim computes a cluster-size threshold for a given voxel-wise p-value threshold, such that the probability of anything surviving the dual thresholds is at some given level (specified by the '-athr' option)

 ## Subject-level instructions
 ### Clone git repository